GDP-mannose 4,6-dehydratase: Gdp-mannose 4, 6-dehydratase reaction

-Factors In The Reaction
+Factors in the reaction

 The enzymes substrate, what the enzyme is acting on, is the GDP-Mannose substance.
 No other substrates are use this enzyme for reactions.

 When the enzyme undergoes its catalyzing process the main product is gets is when it converts GDP-mannose to GDP-4-dehydro-6-deoxy-D-mannose which is then subsequently converted to GDP-Fucose which is crucial for the body to process correctly.
 It acts as an intermediate step between GDP-Mannose and GDP-Fucose.

 In the reaction that the enzyme uses it requires only one cofactor, a compound required for activation, which is NADP(+) however it is uncertain if this compound truly activates the enzyme.

 GDP-Fucose is an allosteric inhibitor of the enzyme.

 Here is a pymol view of the entire structure of the GDP-Mannose 4, 6-Dehydratase enzyme.

-GDP-Fucose Biosynthesis Pathway
+Gdp-fucose biosynthesis pathway

 The enzyme GDP-Mannose 4, 6-Dehydratase is only present in one pathway that we know of.
 This pathway is the GDP-mannose-dependent de novo pathway which provides most of the bodies GDP-Fucose whereas minor amounts come from fucose salvaging in the body.